psf/black/docs/compatible_configs.md

 _Black_ also formats imports, but in a different way from isort's defaults which leads to conflicting changes.

+isort provides the following settings in a configuration profile called `black`, for convenience.

 ### Configuration

 ```